 The 2010 Tidewater decision remains highly relevant to challenges of this nature.
-In finding that 'the question whether multiple appointments to arbitral tribunals may impugn the independence or impartiality of an arbitrator is a matter of substance, not of mere mathematical calculation',30 the unchallenged arbitrators noted that '[t]he starting-point is that multiple appointments as arbitrator by the same party in unrelated cases are neutral, since in each case the arbitrator exercises the same independent arbitral function.'31 The following a challenging party establishes facts that give rise to reasonable doubts as to the arbitrator's competence, impartiality or independence.
-These doubts will have to be established by 'objective evidence', meaning that the link between the established facts and the inference that the arbitrators lacks the required qualities will have to easily understood, clear, straightforward, without requiring a deeper and complex analysis.'
-(Daele, p.
-240, paragraph 5-037).
+In finding that 'the question whether multiple appointments to arbitral tribunals may impugn the independence or impartiality of an arbitrator is a matter of substance, not of mere mathematical calculation', the unchallenged arbitrators noted that '[t]he starting-point is that multiple appointments as arbitrator by the same party in unrelated cases are neutral, since in each case the arbitrator exercises the same independent arbitral function'.
+The following factors may give rise to an appearance of a manifest lack of independence or impartiality: (1) the prospect of continued and regular appointment, with attendant financial benefits that might create a relationship of dependence or otherwise influence the arbitrator's judgement; or (2) a material risk that the arbitrator may be influenced by factors outside the record as a result of his or her knowledge derived from the other cases, or both.